ecole-francaise-nz/website/content/en/school-life/after-school.md

 The programme is structured as follows:

-- 3pm to 4pm: Students are supervised by school teachers who assist them with their homework and help strengthen their language skills in English or French.
+- 3pm to 4pm: Relaxation activities, afternoon snack, and homework support.
-- 4pm to 5:30pm: The educational team from the Alliance Française takes over, providing fun and engaging activities such as crafts, hands-on workshops, cooking sessions, and sports.
+- 4pm to 5:30pm: Fun and engaging activities such as crafts, hands-on workshops, cooking sessions, and sports.

 This programme ensures a balance between academic support and recreational activities, enriching the students’ after-school experience.